SalvatoreDag/Progetto-Finale-Fullstack-di-Salvatore-D-Agostino/README.md

 ## Technologies Used

 ### Frontend
-- ReactJS
+- ReactJS: JavaScript library for building user interfaces.
-- React Router
+- React Router: Library for handling routes in the application.
-- Framer
+- Framer: Library for animations.
-- Lottie
+- Lottie: Library for JSON animations.
-- Tailwind CSS
+- Tailwind CSS: CSS framework for styling.
-- React Chart JS 2
+- React Chart JS 2: Library for visualizing data in charts.
-- React Query
+- React Query: Library for fetching and caching data.

 ### Backend
-- Laravel
+- Laravel: PHP framework for web applications.
-- MySQL
+- MySQL: Relational database management system.

 ## Project Features